bumpybox/pyblish-bumpybox/docs/source/nuke.md

 To publish an image sequence from a write node, you just need to create one.
 The name of the write node will be the name of the output.

+When you create a write node, some default settings and file path will be setup.
 By default the image format will be validated to EXR.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NXydycPNzwk" frameborder="0" allowfullscreen></iframe>